qrvey/partner-portal/docs/ui-docs/datasets/transformations.md

 3. Determine if you want to perform a multi-column sort by adding additional object columns to sort by.
 This option is **unavailable** for value arrays.
 4. Decide if you want to preserve or replace the existing source array.
 Select **Create New** and type a name for the new property if you want to preserve the existing source array.
 The single array object/value that is selected by the specified sorting logic will be written to this new property; otherwise, the source array will be replaced with this object/value.

-&gt;**Note**: The default behavior of this transformation is to replace the existing source array with the single object/value selected.
+>**Note**: The default behavior of this transformation is to replace the existing source array with the single object/value selected.

 ![transformations](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Transformations/singlearray1.png#thumbnail-60)